Sacked Punjab health minister, his officer on special duty demanded Rs 1.16-crore bribe, says FIR

 Punjab Health Minister Vijay Singla and his officer on special duty were arrested on Tuesday for demanding Rs 1.16-crore bribe from construction projects and a 1% commission in future contracts, according to the first information report, PTI reported.

 Singla, who was sworn-in just two months ago after the Aam Aadmi Party won the Assembly polls, was sacked on Tuesday afternoon by Punjab Chief Minister Bhagwant Mann.
-The chief minister had asserted that his government has zero-tolerance to corruption.
+The chief minister had asserted that his government has zero tolerance to corruption.

 The complaint against Singla was made by Superintending Engineer Rajinder Singh, who is posted at Punjab Health System Corporation on deputation.